data301-2020-winter2/course-project-solo_105/.ipynb_checkpoints/README-checkpoint.md

   ### Milestone 4
  - Presenting your dashboard.
-   - The presentation on the project dashboard is available here....
+   - The presentation on the project dashboard is available here....(yet to upload)

  ## Tableau Dashboard
  - Created the Tableau Dashboard for the Project named ***Project_Solo_105.twb***